John-bess4/rc1023-code-solutions/html-relative-links/html-relative-links-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - How do you indicate the relative link to a parent directory?
+  By using the ..// to indicate the relative link to the parent directory

-- How do you indicate the relative link to a child directory?
+- How do you indicate the relative link to a child directory? by using teh directory name followed bu a forward slash

-- How do you indicate the relative link to a grand parent directory?
+- How do you indicate the relative link to a grand parent directory? by using ../../ to indicate the relative link to the grandparent directory
 - How do you indicate the relative link to the same directory?
+  By referencing the file wihtin gthe same directory

 ## Notes